Introduction on how to create a blog schedule that works for you

 Time management is a key component to become a successful blogger.
 Map out your time and use it wisely.
 Focus on the most important tasks that will grow your blog.
 What will make the biggest difference to your blog?
 Do that and more of it.

 Create a to-do list.
 A detailed schedule.
-Stay organised and don’t waste time.
-Spend the time that you set aside to work, for working.
-Don’t get distracted by social media or other non blog related issues.
+Stay organized and don’t waste time.
+Spend the time that you set aside to work, for work.
+Don’t get distracted by social media or other non-blog-related issues.

 Don’t focus too much on tasks that won’t grow your blog.
 Like a logo for example.
 I see so many bloggers spend so much time on the look of their website that they don’t have enough time for the more important tasks such as growing an email list or writing blog posts.